-Business Administration Bachelor of Business Administration Management Information Systems Concentration
+Business Administration Bachelor of Business Administration Finance Concentration

 GENERAL EDUCATION CURRICULUM Only MAT 1302 is acceptable for the GEC math requirement.
 Some courses listed in program "Major Requirements" or "Required Related Courses," (noted with an asterisk []), may be used to meet requirements in the GEC.
 Although these courses fulfill requirements in each area, credit hours for these courses, if taken for the GEC, may only be counted in the GEC.
-For complete Graduation Requirements, see page 92.
-REQUIRED RELATED COURSES6-12 MAJOR REQUIREMENTS Business Core Business Administration Bachelor of Business Administration Marketing Concentration GENERAL EDUCATION CURRICULUM45-46 The General Education Curriculum (GEC) is listed on page 90 of this catalog.
-Only MAT 1302 is acceptable for the GEC math requirement.
+For complete Graduation Requirements, see page 89.
+REQUIRED RELATED COURSES6-12 MAJOR REQUIREMENTS Business Core TOTAL HOURS124 Business Administration Bachelor of Business Administration General Business Concentration GENERAL EDUCATION CURRICULUM Only MAT 1302 is acceptable for the GEC math requirement.
 Some courses listed in program "Major Requirements" or "Required Related Courses," (noted with an asterisk []), may be used to meet requirements in the GEC.
 Although these courses fulfill requirements in each area, credit hours for these courses, if taken for the GEC, may only be counted in the GEC.
+For complete Graduation Requirements, see page 89.